Drug overdoses in the U.S. are killing more Americans than automobile accidents.

 In the private sector, Google temporarily suspended advertising for rehabilitation and addiction providers.
 The company explained that some methods of recruitment-like finders’ fees-were taking advantage of those in vulnerable positions.

 These drug rehab centers are full of people at their most helpless, who are easy to exploit.
-If you or a family member suffered physical or emotional harm at the hands of staff members-for example, medication errors that caused serious injury-please contact our attorneys at Norton & Norton, P.C., at (816) 607-4750.
+If you or a family member suffered physical or emotional harm at the hands of staff members-for example, medication errors that caused serious injury-please contact our attorneys at Norton & Spencer, P.C., at (816) 607-4750.
 We can examine your case in a free consultation and let you know how we can help you.